 Practical Qualifications for Leaders

-Bible Studies and Other Similar Small Groups: If believers (men and women) gather to study and discuss Scripture in a group that is to be facilitated and taught by a leader, that leadership should also be a married couple.
+If believers (men and women) gather to study and discuss Scripture in a group that is to be facilitated and taught by a leader (a Bible-study group, for instance), that leadership should also be a married couple (the husband and wife should teach together, or the husband should teach).
 Why?
 Men should teach and be an example to other men (1 Timothy 2:12, Titus 2:6-8); and women should teach and be an example to other women (Titus 2:3-5).
 In groups of both men and women, there should be a unified, married man and woman leading (Acts 18:26).
-However, in the event that a qualified married couple is truly not available, a single man and/or single woman may lead until God provides ideal leadership through a husband and wife.

 Teachers: All those who teach (explain doctrine) to groups of believers, whether they are a man or woman, must be more mature in the faith than those they are teaching (Titus 2:3), and they must be found to be trustworthy and faithful people (2 Timothy 2:2) who have also “studied to show themselves approved, rightly dividing the word of truth” (2 Timothy 2:15).
 We will not quickly appoint anyone to teach, because the Word of God says, “Let not many of us become teachers, for we shall undergo a stricter judgment” (James 3:1).